Defining the cellular logic of organ architecture

 How do tissues remember their shape?

 In contrast, the gastrointestinal tract has the remarkable capacity to reconstruct complex form after injury, returning to an organized, functional state.
 We study how tissues retain or recover the information required to rebuild architecture, how these are coordinated at the cell level, and why these programs are enabled in some contexts but absent in many diseases that lead to persistent atrophy.
-By defining these principles, we aim to reveal how architectural information is encoded, preserved, and reactivated in living tissues with the long term goal of defining cellular modules that can be program to restore or reinforce organ form.
+By defining these principles, we aim to reveal how architectural information is encoded, preserved, and reactivated in living tissues with the long term goal of defining cellular modules that can be programmed to restore or reinforce organ structure in broad contexts.